luxmargos/compose-cat/README.md

 ## Special Flow for Cleanup Commands

-The cleanup commands follow the general flow, but expand to multiple compose commands executed in sequence (see “Commands” above for exact arguments), followed by removing `${CMP_STORE_DIR}` on the host.
+Cleanup commands follow the general flow, but expand to multiple compose commands executed in sequence (see “Commands” above for exact arguments).
+After the compose commands finish, ComposeCat removes `${CMP_STORE_DIR}` on the host.

 ## Environment Variables

-You can set these environment variables to control detection and defaults.
+Configure these environment variables to control detection and defaults.

 ### `COMPOSE_CAT_PREFIX`

-- Sets the prefix for all ComposeCat–related environment variables.
+- Sets the prefix for all ComposeCat-related environment variables.
 - Default: `CMP_`
 - Example: `COMPOSE_CAT_PREFIX=MyPrefix_` yields variables like `MyPrefix_COMPOSE_BIN` instead of `CMP_COMPOSE_BIN`.